-- 6. On 12th September 2007, the Licensing Committee formed a Working Group to consider the review of the Licensing Policy and any representations made.
-This Working Group would submit its recommendations to a special Licensing Committee on 5th December 2007, for eventual adoption by the City Council. - 7.
+- 5. On 2 June 2010, the Licensing Committee formed a Working Group to consider the review of the Licensing Policy and any representations made.
+This Working Group would submit its recommendations to a Licensing Committee later in the year, for eventual adoption by the City Council. - 6.
+On 10 June 2010 the county Licensing Manager Working Group met to discuss the consultation process.
+It was agreed that consultation would take place between 5 July and 27 September 2010. - 7.
 Information from the Department of Culture Media and Sport is that although this is a review of a council's policy, they are not expecting great changes unless the policy has been legally challenged or found to be lacking in some respect.
 Our policy has not been challenged and has been praised by both members of the trade and the public.
 On numerous occasions the policy has been quoted in Licensing Sub-Committee hearings by both sides to the application.
-In view of this, the officer working group made a number of minor changes where the policy was incorrect due to the passage of time, or to clear up ambiguities.

-Responses to Consultation

-- 8. Consultation took place with the statutory organisations and many other organisations or individuals where it was thought that they may assist in the review process.
-The full list of consultees is included in Appendix 4 of the policy (Appendix 2). - Approximately 450 letters were sent to current licence holders, outlining the details of the consultation and inviting anyone interested to obtain a copy via the Council web site, by emailing or telephoning.
-Copies were also available at the Civic Centre Reception and all libraries. - 10.
-All Members of the City Council and Directors of Services were sent the consultation information. - 11.
-The Chairman of the Licensing Committee issued a press release to the local newspaper, which received good publicity. - 12.
-The Licensing Manager has attended a number of meetings and organisations to give a presentation on the Licensing Policy and answer questions on the policy review. - 13.
-This Council received a number of comments in response to the consultation, which were considered with relevant comments received by other county authorities.
-A schedule of these comments has been prepared and is included (Appendix 1).
-This schedule lists the respondent, a précis of their comments, the Licensing Manager's appraisal and his recommendations.
-Where a policy change is recommended this is outlined in the final column. - 14.
-The Licensing Policy Working Group has considered the draft policy and the comments received.
-The attached version 3 of the policy reflects the results of their deliberation and incorporates the changes in the schedule (Appendix 2). - 15.
-The draft has been considered by the following committees: - Executive 19th November 2007 - Community Overview and Scrutiny 22nd November 2007
+In view of this, the officer working group has made a number of minor changes where the policy was incorrect due to the passage of time, new legislation, or to clear up ambiguities (Appendix 1). - 8.
+On 23 June 2010 the Licensing Committee Working Group met and agreed the consultation process and the amendments made to the draft policy by the Licensing Managers. - 9.
+Consultation has taken place with the statutory organisations and many other organisations or individuals where it is thought that they may assist in the process, - 10.
+Letters have been sent to current licence holders, outlining the details of the consultation and inviting anyone interested to obtain a copy via the Council web site, by emailing or telephoning.
+Copies will also be available at the Civic Centre Reception and all libraries. - 11.
+Members of the City Council and Assistant Directors were sent the consultation information. - 12.
+The Chairman of the Licensing Committee issued a press release to the local newspaper at the start of the consultation period. - 13.
+On 1st October 2010 the county Licensing Managers considered the consultation responses from around the county.
+A response list (Appendix 2) was prepared with recommendations from the managers. - 14.
+The draft consultation document is attached (Appendix 3 Version 4).
+The proposed changes to the existing policy are highlighted in red on this draft policy. - 15.
+On 13 October 2010 Members of the Working Group met to discuss the result of the consultation and make recommendations to the Licensing Committee as at para.
+14. - 16.
+In view of the fact that this meeting took place immediately before the Licensing Committee, the Licensing Manager will give a verbal report on their proposals.

-16. The Responsible Authority in regard to the Protection of Children from Harm must, in accordance with section 13(4)(f)(2) of the Act, be recognised by the licensing authority.
-A letter has been received from Cumbria County Council, Childrens Services, requesting that as a result of internal reorganisation, they be recognised by this authority as the body representing those who are responsible for matters relating to the protection of children from harm.
-This has been amended at paragraph 4.6.7 of the draft policy.